FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more

 Have drinks and watch the sunset from the rooftop bar at the Holiday Inn Resort Vana Nava.
 With its glass skywalk, open air bar and panoramic views, this hotel is a perfect place to relax and watch the sun go down.

 To the south of Hua Hin are the quieter, less touristy districts of Pran Buri and Sam Roi Yot.
-Most of the beaches here have a dedicated, well -maintained boardwalk, which looks perfect for a long run along the seashore.
-I didn't have the experience of running here on this trip, but hopefully I will on my next visit to beautiful Thailand.
+Most of the beaches here have a dedicated, well-maintained boardwalk, perfect for a run along the seashore.
+I didn't have the experience of running here on this trip, but hopefully I will on another visit to beautiful Thailand.

-Cha-Am beach is another beautiful area located just north of Hua Hin.
-It has a tree-lined sandy beach and you can see for miles.
-It is popular with tourists and many locals come here on the weekends.
-There is a beach wall along part of the beach to protect it from sea erosion.
+There is a sea wall along part of the beach to protect it from erosion.
 The top of the beach wall is a great place to run with terrific views and a lovely breeze from the sea.

 There is a wide paved area between the beach and the street that is also good for running, but it is a shared space.
 Vehicles and bikes park along here and food vendors operate here too.
 The main beach area runs for about 5 kms.